jizhang/jizhang.github.com/source/_drafts/serve-tensorflow-estimator-with-savedmodel.md

 export/1524907728/variables/variables.index
 ```

-TensorFlow provides a command line tool to inspect the exported model, even run predictions with it.
+TensorFlow provides a command line tool to inspect the exported model, or even run predictions with it.

 ```bash
 $ saved_model_cli show --dir export/1524906774 \